Preface

 =H26/Q30

-And finally we can find the p-value for two tail test.
+Here is the p-value for two tail test.

-This is to complex for manual calculation, so I use built-in formula instead.
+This is to complex for manual calculation. so I use built-in formula instead.

 =T.DIST.2T(Q35;$E$30)